samxn/weatherapp/README.md

-# weather app using API
+# Weather app using API